oxipay/posdocs/docs/ubiquitous_language.md

 Term | Description
 ----------|----------
 POS | Point of sale.
-When used in a sentence, we're generally referring to a POS *system* POI | point of interaction
+When used in a sentence, we're generally referring to a POS *system* POI | Point of interaction
 Customer | A buyer
 Merchant | A retailer/seller
 Pre-authorisation | The process of determining if someone is eligible to use Oxipay and what is their finance limit